Flevy Management Insights Case Study

 Reading time: 8 minutes

-Consider this scenario: A professional services firm specializing in educational consulting has recently expanded their Coworking space to accommodate a growing team.
+A professional services firm specializing in educational consulting recently expanded their coworking space to accommodate a growing team.

-However, despite the increase in square footage, the organization is struggling with workspace allocation inefficiencies which are leading to decreased productivity and collaboration among consultants.
-They require a strategic approach to optimize their Coworking setup to foster a more conducive environment for learning and professional development.
+Despite the increase in square footage, the organization faced coworking workspace optimization challenges, including inefficient workspace allocation and low coworking KPIs.
+These issues led to decreased productivity and collaboration among consultants.
+The firm sought a strategic coworking space optimizer approach to improve space utilization and foster a more conducive environment for learning and professional development.

 Given the organization's expansion and the subsequent workspace allocation inefficiencies, it is hypothesized that the root causes may include a lack of strategic space planning, an absence of utilization data to inform decision-making, and potentially, a misalignment between the physical workspace design and the company's operational needs.
 These preliminary hypotheses will guide the initial phase of the consulting engagement.